briareos1002/test004/README.md

 # =>  [ 'v1', { k2: 'v2' }, { k31: 'v31', k32: 'v32', k33: 'v33', k34: 'v34', k35: 'v35', k36: 'v36' },
         { k41: 'v41', k42: 'v42', k43: [], k44: [1, 2, 3, 4, 5, 6, 7, 8, 9, { k441: 'v441' } ] }, 'v5' ]
 ~~~

+## Motivation and Features

+  * the focus is on the essential data
+  * structure and hierarchy is expressed using indentation (whitespace-sensitive) - avoids curly braces and square brackets
+  * uses a succinct and minimalist syntax - tries to avoid unnecessary characters
+  * in many cases colons, commas and quotes are not necessary
+  * less text makes data clearer and more readable
+  * for configuration and specification - replacement for XML, JSON, YAML
+  * for data/database seeding
+  * less text and less potential errors using schema definitions
+  * supports block comments, which could be nested
+  * allows also the definition of hash and array structures in a kind of restricted classic Ruby like syntax
+  * provides an alternative for Ruby hash and array definition without using eval(); can be used as a protection against code injection vulnerabilities, e.g. on web servers

 ## Schema specifiers